dcrasch/video_experiments_rust/rust-webm-av1-vp9/encode-av1-webm/README.md

 ## TODO

-[ ] fix codecprivate data, this is required for an av1 stream inside webm, but I have no idea what to put there.
-0x1 is valid?
+[ ] check codecprivate data, this is required for an av1 stream inside webm, but I have no idea what to put there. ctx.container_sequence_header() is okish?